 Benefits of Job Shadowing in Detail

 Job shadowing benefits go beyond acquiring hands-on experience and new skills.
-Those remain important, ort course, and remain the primary reason for using job shadowing as a development method.
-Nevertheless, the scope of these benefits has a more far-reaching impact not just on the participating employees, but also on the entire organization.
+While those remain important and are the primary reasons for using job shadowing as a development method, the scope of these benefits extends further, impacting not only the participating employees but the entire organization

 Identify an employee’s ideal role in the company